grant/new-computer-checklist/README.md

 > This was made on OSX10.11 by Grant Timmerman

+Imagine your MacBook was stolen tomorrow.
+Or you started a new job with a fresh machine fresh off the press.
+Would you be able to recover your favorite settings?

+To get started, simply fork this repo and customize your settings.

 - You should have the following user/pass combinations ready
   - Wifi password
   - Apple ID